 usually an opportunity to talk to the leader on a one to one basis during this time.

-to two rooms.
+have en-suite facilities.
 There is a lift serving all floors.

 If you would like to be added to the email list to be sent details of future Retreats